jmwingenroth/WQ_LSTM/data query/documentation.md

 This folder should contain a script titled `data_query.r`, which selects sites, queries and downloads data, tidies and joins, and fills gaps.
 Other files in this folder may include quantitative analyses of the outputs of `data_query.r`.

+There are many ways this code could be made more efficient and straightforward.
+I left in some steps from our very first stages that run *super* slow (like hitting NWIS with 50 queries to cover all states since their server requires a spatial boundary).
+Now that we've got a Git repo, we can edit those parts out to make things run smoother and still be able to refer to them in the commit history if need be.

 ## Data Sources

 Data were retrieved from the USGS National Water Information System (NWIS) dataset using the `dataRetrieval` package and from the NOAA Global Historical Climate Network Daily (GHCND) dataset using the `rnoaa` package (both are R packages).